 Law School Pro Bono Programs

-Formal Voluntary Pro Bono Program Characterized by a Referral System with a Coordinator
+Formal Voluntary Pro Bono Program Characterized by a Administrative Support for Student Group Projects

 Description of Programs